bekk/bekk-christmas/post/thecloud/fan-out-fan-in-for-maximum-scalability-with-durable-functions.md

 }
 ```

 ## Error handling

 So, now we have a functioning function, able to scale indefinitely.
 But what happens when an error occurs, as we all know will happen?
 After all, computers do have a mind of their own, especially in the cloud.
-There are a couple of different ways to handle this.
+There are a couple of different ways to handle this, as discussed in a [previous article](https://thecloud.christmas/2019/5).
 But first, we need to discern what kind of errors we can expect.

 #### Transient errors